mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The slow pace continued into January.
 And not only was the pace slow, the quality of the work degraded.

-When the project started, we communicated effectively.
+When the project started, it felt like we were usually on the same wavelength.
 I'd give them feedback on the designs, and they'd integrate my feedback.
-But now, when I'd say something like, "there's not enough contrast between the text input and the background," it took three back-and-forths before they understood what I was saying.
+Now, when I'd say something like, "there's not enough contrast between the text input and the background," it took three back-and-forths before they understood the note.

 ## "I don't know when we'll have the hours to finish"